ISO 9001 Quality Management System

 • • Verify yarn colors against master sample

-• • Weigh yarn skeins (tolerance: ±2g)
+• • Weigh yarn skeins within tolerance

 • • Count and inspect accessories

-• • Check instruction card version and print quality
+• • Confirm instruction card version

 Step 2: Component Assembly (~90 seconds)